Do you want to refinance your FHA loan to get a lower rate and lower your monthly payment?

 Homeowners that have a VA or USDA loan can also qualify for a streamline refinance.
 You can read more about a VA streamline refinance here.

-Many FHA borrowers are required to pay MIP for the life of the loan.
+Many FHA borrowers are required to pay MIP for the life of the loan with an FHA-insured mortgage.
 The current MIP fee is 0.85% if you closed on your loan before the MIP change you can refinance to pay the lower mortgage insurance percentage.

 - A loan-to-value ratio less than 90 percent is required to pay MIP for the first 11 years of the loan.